 A familiar feature, beginning in the 1960s, was the golf cart-sized parking meter reader vehicles usually operated by women in the police force.
 The first policewomen used for traffic control began their duties in 1958.

 In 1998, the Community Oriented Policing program was initiated.
-This is a program used not only to solve crimes but also to prevent crimes through citizen-level communication and interaction with the regular police force.
+This program is used not only to solve crimes but also to prevent crimes through citizen-level communication and interaction with the regular police force.
 It includes bicycle and foot patrol by officers and community patrols by citizen volunteers.

 The Support Services Division consists of Administration, Finance, Jail Services, Property and Evidence, Records, Professional Standards, Special Enforcement Unit, and the Investigations Unit.
 The Special Enforcement Unit spearheads the Department's narcotics enforcement and gang intelligence/enforcement effort, including the Department's participation in a regional narcotics task force.
-The Investigative Unit functions in support of the Field Services Division and its primary goal is to provide follow-up criminal investigations leading to the identification of suspects, recovery of property, and the clearance of cases.
+The Investigative Unit supports the Field Services Division.
+Its primary goal is to provide follow-up criminal investigations leading to the identification of suspects, recovery of property, and the clearance of cases.

-Today, the Alhambra Police Department is led by Police Chief Kelley Fraser who was appointed to the position in December 2021.
-The vision of Chief Fraser is for the police department to be an ethical, sophisticated, progressive, innovative, and contemporary organization so that it maintains a reputation of excellence; a reputation in which it is viewed upon as a model police agency by those it serves.
+Today, the Alhambra Police Department is led by Police Chief Garrett Kennedy who was appointed to the position in May 2023.
+The vision of Chief Kennedy is for the police department to be an ethical, sophisticated, progressive, innovative, and contemporary organization so that it maintains a reputation of excellence; a reputation upon which it is viewed as a model police agency by those it serves.

 Since 1903, the Alhambra Police Department has lost 4 sworn police officers who sacrificed their lives while serving others.
 "In the memory of those who have made the ultimate sacrifice protecting the citizens of Alhambra"…